Ian144/Ian144.github.io/PropertyTesting.md

 ## What is property based testing

-Consider a progression from 'unit tests' to 'theory based unit tests with inline data' to 'property based tests'.
+Consider a progression from 'unit tests' to 'theory based unit tests with inline data' to 'property based tests with randomised data'.
 F# code can be unit tested using the same tools as C#.
 The Xunit test framework allows different sets of parameters to be passed to unit tests using the [Theory] and [InlineData(99)] attributes, effectively creating a different unit test for each data set.

 ```C#
 [Theory]